 1. What is Self-Awareness and How to Develop it. https://www.developgoodhabits.com/what-is-self-awareness/

 2.What is Self-Awareness and Why is it Important? https://positivepsychologyprogram.com/self-awareness-matters-how-you-can-be-more-self-aware/

 3. What is Self-Awareness, and How Do You Get It? https://www.psychologytoday.com/us/blog/click-here-happiness/201903/what-is-self-awareness-and-how-do-you-get-it

 4. Worksheet to help gain Self-Awareness Through STEAM by Dr. Becker-Phelps.

-To gain more self-awareness, look for our So Worthy Apptivity book coming in 2020.
+To gain more self-awareness, look for our So Worthy Activity Journal on the main page today.

-The book is a companion to the So Worthy App available soon.
+The book is a companion to our free So Worthy App available May 2020.